ocsi0520/sentivisor-frontend/docs/content-unit.md

 ### Consultant

-A [consultant](../src/content/Consultant/Consultant.ts) is responsible for deciding whether the website is harmful or not based on the evaluation of the website.
+A [consultant](../src/content/Consultant/Consultant.ts) is responsible for deciding whether the website is harmful or not based on the evaluation we got from backend.

 The consultant later on can be affected by the user's preferences, but currently we only have a [DefaultConsultant](../src/content/Consultant/DefaultConsultant.ts).